Jewelry Appraisal Guide: Understand & Find Jewelry Appraisers

 White gold and diamond ring, accompanied by a GIA report.

-If You Plan to Sell
+If You Plan to Sell Your Jewelry

-If you plan to sell at auction, a diamond grading report is a critical companion to your piece of jewelry as a transparent, accurate and objective tool needed to determine the current market value of your jewelry.
+If you plan to sell at auction, a diamond grading report is an important companion to your piece of jewelry as a transparent, accurate and objective tool needed to determine the current market value of your jewelry.
 Diamond jewelry grading is the thorough evaluation of the jewel’s stone and its attributes: carat, cut, color and clarity, also known as the “four Cs.”
 Gradings are carried out in renowned gemological laboratories like GIA and IGI by certified professionals.
 Based on this and any previous valuation appraisals, the auction house specialist should be able to provide you with an estimated market value for resale.

 Looking for more?
 Explore jewelry available now on Invaluable.
+To learn more about appraisals in general, visit our Appraisals Guide.